icssc/peterportal-api-next/packages/ant-stack/README.md

-# PeterPortal API SST (Serverless Stack)
+# 🐜 ant-stack

-Custom serverless, AWS framework for PeterPortal API.
+_what is this, a serverless stack for ants?_

 ## CLI

-- Helps manage a PPA-SST project.
+- Helps manage an AntStack project

 ## Lambda-Core

-- Core functionality of PeterPortal API on AWS Lambda
+- A batteries-included AWS Lambda-based API framework, with its own request/response types and logger solution

 ## CDK (TODO)